FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

             var hasApplication = false;  // bool? | Indication of whether the phone number has an application linked to it. (optional)  (default to false)

-            var voiceEnabled = true;  // bool? | Indicates whether the phone number can handle Calls.
-Typically set to true for all numbers. (optional)  (default to true)

-            var smsEnabled = true;  // bool? | Indication of whether the phone number can handle sending and receiving SMS messages.
-Typically set to true for all numbers. (optional)  (default to true)

             var hasCampaign = true;  // bool? | Indication of whether the phone number has a campaign associated with it (optional)

             var capabilitiesVoice = true;  // bool? |  (optional)